 Journalist, Will Storr

 After writing a feature on supernatural activity for Loaded Magazine, journalist Will Storr, included a retrospective investigation of the events and conflicting personalities involved in the Enfield case in his book, Will Storr Versus the Supernatural.
 The book comes to no positive conclusions regarding the truth of the haunting but throws considerable light on the personalities involved, particularly those of Maurice Grosse and Anita Gregory.

-Margaret has publicly stated that although they did fake a few phenomenons to catch the investigators out, but they were not responsible for all the phenomena.
-She has stated that, “It is ridiculous to suggest that either my sister or I could have been responsible for all the strange activity that went on in our house.”
+Margaret has publicly stated that although they did fake a few paranormal events to “catch the investigators out”, they were not responsible for all the phenomena that occurred.
+She’s also emphatically stated publicly that, “It is ridiculous to suggest that either my sister or I could have been responsible for all the strange activity that went on in our house.”
 However, despite this declaration, there remain differences of interpretation regarding whether the girls faked all the paranormal events or not.

 Note: Source material largely gathered from Wikipedia…